 Remove any JSON applied escaping to produce an array of Unicode code points.

-Unicode Normalization [USA15] (Davis, M., Whistler, K., and M. Dürst, “Unicode Normalization Forms,” 09 2009.)
+Unicode Normalization [USA15] (Davis, M. and K. Whistler, “Unicode Normalization Forms,” 06 2015.)
 MUST NOT be applied at any point to either the JSON string or to the string it is to be compared against.

 Comparisons between the two strings MUST be performed as a Unicode code point to code point equality comparison.